Overview

 GFG offers the same suite of services to all its clients.
 However, specific client investment strategies

-and their implementation are dependent upon the client Investment Policy Statement which outlines
+and their implementation are dependent upon the client and GFG agreeing upon the unique

 D. Wrap Fee Programs